Versailles at night: experience the musical fountains show

 “A magical evening that surpassed our expectations!” is how a young American couple from New York City described their experience of the Night Fountain Show that runs every Saturday night from 8.30am to 11pm from June 16th until September 15th in the gardens of the castle of Versailles.
 On June 23th, our team pick them up at their hotel in Paris with a Mini Van Mercedes and our guide Anna Maria took them to the palace for an unforgettable experience in the gardens of Versailles!

-This very unique experience combines the extravagant backdrop of the castle, with the more natural, yet exquisitely designed gardens by Louis XIV’s landscape architect, Andre Le Notre.
-His work represents the height of the jardin a la française or French formal garden style.
+At night, this very unique experience combines the extravagant backdrop of the castle, with the more natural, yet exquisitely designed gardens by Louis XIV’s landscape architect, Andre Le Notre.
+His work represents the height of the jardin a la Francaise or French formal garden style.